 - Membership voting rights.

-Reno homeowner association law may be complicated to deal with on your own.
+Homeowner association law may be complicated to deal with on your own.
 Even if you follow the rules, many unexpected matters can arise, which can’t be settled within the HOA.
-In such cases, don’t hesitate to hire a lawyer.
+In such cases, don’t hesitate to hire an HOA lawyer.